abcd567a/ad2/README.md

 To see status sudo systemctl status ad2
 To restart    sudo systemctl restart ad2
 To stop       sudo systemctl stop ad2
+If status shows failed device busy, then REBOOT
 ```

 ### CONFIGURATION </br>